Keira1999/MoviePage/README.md

 # Movie Page - Advanced Web Applications Project
 This project is a **React-based movie website** developed by a group of four students.
-It was built using **HTML, CSS, and JavaScript** and retrieves movie information retrieved from external APIs, including **The Movie Database (TMDB)** and **Finnkino’s public API**.
+It was built primarily with **JavaScript**, alongside **CSS, and HTML**, and retrieves movie information retrieved from external APIs, including **The Movie Database (TMDB)** and **Finnkino’s public API**.
 The project focused on user interface design and working with external APIs.

 ### Key Features
 - Browse and search movies using **The Movie Database (TMDB) API**